sadanandpai/resume-builder/README.md

 ### Usage

 - Edit data.ts file with your details (/src/components/common)
-- Modify the template you want to use inside template folder
+- Modify the template you want to use inside resume-templates folder to fit your data well (As of now 2 templates are present)
+- Additional customizations to each section can be done at each component level
 - Once ready, use Chrome's or Firefox's built in feature Print (ctrl/cmd + P) with no margins to save as PDF
 - Recommended settings
   - Orientation: Portrait